Docs & Best Practices

 Link related documents

-Use relative Markdown links between files (e.g., a spec linking to its requirement).
+Use relative Markdown links between files (e.g., a spec linking to its architecture doc).
 This creates a navigable knowledge graph and reduces duplication.

-Write summaries in 50-summaries/ — never overwrite the source material in other folders.
+Write summaries in 04_knowledge/ — never overwrite the source material in other folders.
 Summaries are compressed views; raw notes are the source of truth.

 Use Context Bundles for prompts